STOP SNORING!

 Scores:

-Use this scale to determine your current level of sleepiness
+Use this scale to determine your current level of sleepiness.
+It is helpful if you complete this before your consultation.

 How likely are you to doze off in the following situations?